snowzurfer/rs-samples/README.md

 Mostly a learning exercise, with the hope that others will find it useful.
 Feel free to contribute to it by adding other simple examples.

+## rust-cookbook
+There is a collection of excellent rust samples available at [rust-cookbook](https://rust-lang-nursery.github.io/rust-cookbook/).
+Be sure to check those out too!

 ## Contributing
 Simply fork the repo and add your own folder with the example, I'll be happy to merge it in.